BradJonesLLC/docker-drupal/README.md

 + A `Dockerfile` that includes all required and some suggested PHP extensions for Drupal 8 (including the [Twig extension](http://twig.sensiolabs.org/doc/installation.html#installing-the-c-extension))
-+ A quick-start [Docker Compose](https://docs.docker.com/compose/) file, which provides an Apache/PHP web container and mysql container
++ A quick-start [Docker Compose](https://docs.docker.com/compose/) file, which provides an Apache/PHP web container, mysql container and data volume.
 + Site installation with:
   - Optional force-set of an existing site UUID and import of configuration files, if present.